TRI-AREA RC FLYERS

-5. Per the club By-Laws, guest pilots must have a current AMA membership, use legal radio equipment, and be hosted and accompanied by a club member.
-Guests must be logged in the Guest Log by their hosts and are restricted to three (3) flying days per year.
-Other guest arrangements can be made with approval of two club officers.
+5. Guest pilots must have a current AMA membership, use legal radio equipment, and be hosted and accompanied by a club member.
+Guests are restricted to three (3) flying days per year.

 6. Please help keep our field clean.
 Remove all trash and crash debris, and return airplane stands to the upended position to reduce bird droppings.
 The last member leaving the area is responsible for policing the area and locking the shed.

 7. All unqualified pilots shall be assisted by an instructor.
 No pilots shall fly solo until they have passed the qualification flight test.